Rosuav/shed/satisfactory-recipes.md

 Satisfactory Recipe Analysis
 ============================

-- Show MJ in and MJ out, and ratio
-- Show AWESOME points in and out, and ratio
+TODO:
 - Compare against best and worst for that building type
 - Compare against other things that produce the same outputs
+- For current and comparison recipes, show sink ratio, energy ratio (if applicable), MJ/item cost, and throughput (items/min).
+- Comparison recipes that produce additional outputs should show those in a separate column
+- For extractors, show sink points per minute and per MJ, for each possible resource node purity?

-- Would be good for designing new custom recipes and trying to balance them.
+Good for designing new custom recipes and trying to balance them.
+Also for analyzing alternate recipes.

 * <label><input type=radio name=machine value=constructor checked>Constructor</label>